About ISIMIP

 Jacob Schewe (contact for water global, lakes, fisheries and groundwater)

-Franziska Piontek (contact for energy - not event resolving, labour, health - food security and malnutrition)
+Franziska Piontek (contact for energy - not event resolving, labour, health - food security and nutrition)

 Christian Otto (contact for energy - event resolving)